GERD Surgery for Acid Reflux

 A hiatal hernia is known to be a very common cause of acid reflux.
 This condition occurs when the stomach valve opening and the esophageal sphincter have migrated to a position above the diaphragm, leading to stomach acid leaking into the esophagus.
 Hiatal hernias can often be repaired simultaneously with the GERD surgery options noted above.

-To learn more about GERD treatment options or other procedures available at our practice, or if you would like to schedule a consultation, please contact Dr. James Parrish today.
+To learn more about GERD and hiatal hernia treatment options or other procedures available at our practice, or if you would like to schedule a consultation, please contact Dr. James Parrish today.